-The Graduate Initiative in Russian Studies (GIRS) at the Middlebury Institute of International Studies at Monterey (MIIS) enables students with advanced Russian language skills to professionalize their interest in Eurasia.
+The Graduate Initiative in Russian Studies (GIRS) at the Middlebury Institute of International Studies at Monterey (MIIS) enables students with advanced Russian language skills to professionalize their interest in Russia and Eurasia.
 It provides experiential learning and international opportunities for students interested in careers in policymaking, NGOs, and global business.

 GIRS combines elements of a traditional Russian language program with unprecedented opportunities to learn from and collaborate with experts and scholars from Russia, to engage in hands-on scholarship using primary sources, and to develop language skills within the context of students’ broader academic interests.
 The Initiative comprises four main components:

 - The Visiting Experts program

 - A field research trip to the Russian Far East to study Russia’s pivot to Asia

 - Translating weekly public opinion polls conducted by Russia’s Levada Center into English